The Enchanted Barn: Plot

-To care for her ailing mother, young stenographer Shirley (Love) takes her young brother (Butterworth) to find a new home with country air.
-She finds a barn, owned by the family of Sidney Graham (Glendon), who agrees to rent her the barn.
+To care for her ailing mother, young stenographer Shirley takes her young brother to find a new home with country air.
+She finds a barn, owned by the family of Sidney Graham, who agrees to rent her the barn.
 She fixes up the barn, and moves in with her mother and brother.

 Shirley overhears a conversation between two men who intend to swindle her new landlord in the sale of a mine.
 She transcribes their words in a stenographic report, and uses it to foil the deal.
 Graham is very appreciative, and he and Shirley get to know each other.
 Shirley falls in love with Graham, but she receives word that he is engaged to another woman.

 The two swindlers seek revenge on Shirley by kidnapping her, but she manages to notify Graham by dropping a note out of a car window.
 He calls the sheriff, who tracks down the swindlers, and Graham himself finds Shirley.
 Once reunited, it is revealed that Graham is not, in fact, engaged to another woman, and that he is in love with Shirley.